What is a worm farm gives details on locating food for your creepy crawlies.

-Unlike man's best friend, the earthworm, Fetida worms don't survive well in ordinary garden soil, but they will survive in a compost heap.
+Unlike man's best friend, the earthworm, Fetida worms don't survive well in ordinary garden soil, but they will thrive in a compost heap.

 So one should think of them as an alternative to indigenous earthworms which are really soil engineers, tunneling through the earth, aerating it and allowing for good drainage.

 Over and above your normal earthworms, their poo and wee make a wonderful organic fertiliser that can be worked into the soil, or used as a top dressing.

 Worm casts won't burn the roots of young seedlings, but the wee must be diluted ten to twenty times.
 I like to apply it just after rain.